-During July and August 2018, prior to the submission of this PEA, consultation was undertaken with neighbours and residents in the local area to the project.
+During August 2018, prior to the submission of this PEA, consultation was undertaken with neighbours and residents in the local area to the project.
 This was conducted by face to face meetings and door knocking to:

-- Introduce our company and the project; - Understand residents' initial thoughts; - Identify the position of the project relative to their land; - The current position on the environmental assessment and consultation timeline; and, - To open an ongoing line of communication back to our company regarding the project.
+- introduce our company and the project, - Understand residents' initial thoughts, - Identify the position of the project relative to their land, - The current position on the environmental assessment and consultation timeline, and - To open an ongoing line of communication back to our company regarding the project.

-A first newsletter was distributed in July by hand directly to residents that we met or left at the property in a prominent place.
-23 neighbouring residences were consulted face to face, and 50 newsletters were distributed to 34 residences.
-This included all properties that are adjacent to the project area or were identified as likely to be impacted by the project.
+A newsletter was distributed by hand directly to residents that we met or left at the property in a prominent place.
+In all, 21 residents were consulted with face to face, and 50 newsletters were distributed to 42 residences.
+This included all properties within 2 km of the project area.